prestodb/presto/presto-native-execution/scripts/release-centos-dockerfile/README.md

 # Prestissimo - runtime configuration and settings

+⚠️ _Notice: Presto-native-execution binary requires 32Gb of RAM at runtime to start (default settings).
+To override this and overcome runtime error add node.memory_gb=8 line in node.properties._

 Presto server with all dependencies can be found inside `/opt/presto/`, runtime name is `presto_server`.
 There are 2 ways of starting PrestoCpp using provided entry point `/opt/entrypoint.sh`.

 ## 1) Quick start - pass parameters to entrypoint